mongodb/mongo-task-generator/docs/generating_tasks.md

 and use those stats to divide up the tests into sub-suite with roughly even runtimes.
 It will then generate "sub-tasks" for each of the "sub-suites" to actually run the tests.

-#### Hybrid Bin Packing Algorithm
+#### Parallel-Aware Hybrid Bin Packing Algorithm

-The task generator uses a **hybrid bin packing algorithm** to intelligently distribute tests across sub-tasks.
+The task generator uses a **parallel-aware hybrid bin packing algorithm** to intelligently distribute tests across sub-tasks, accounting for the reality that resmoke executes tests using 2 concurrent jobs with work-stealing scheduling.
 This approach significantly reduces the "straggler problem" where one sub-task finishes much later than others, wasting parallelization opportunities and increasing overall build time.

+**Key insight**: Since resmoke runs tests with 2 parallel jobs that pull from a shared queue, the actual completion time of a sub-task is determined by the longest-running job, not the sum of all test runtimes.
+The algorithm optimizes for this parallel execution model.

 **How it works:**

-1. **Calculate target runtime**: The algorithm computes a target runtime for each sub-task as `(total_runtime / num_tasks) * 0.95`, where the 0.95 factor provides a 5% buffer to account for natural runtime variance.
+1. **Calculate target parallel completion time**: The algorithm computes a target for each sub-task as `(total_runtime / num_tasks) * 0.95 / 2.0`.
+The 0.95 factor provides a 5% buffer for runtime
+   variance, and division by 2 accounts for resmoke's 2-job parallelism.
+This targets the actual wall-clock time rather than cumulative test time.

+2. **Estimate parallel completion time**: For each potential bin assignment, the algorithm simulates resmoke's work-stealing behavior:
+   - Tests are sorted by runtime (descending) to model worst-case ordering
+   - Tests are greedily assigned to whichever job has less accumulated work
+   - The completion time is the maximum of the two jobs' total runtimes

+   This gives an accurate prediction of how long a sub-task will actually take to complete.

-2. **Categorize tests by size**: Tests are sorted by runtime (descending) and categorized relative to the target runtime:
+3. **Categorize tests by size**: Tests are categorized relative to the target runtime:
-   - **Large tests** (> 20% of target): Typically long-running integration or performance tests
+   - **Large tests** (> 20% of total target): Long-running integration or performance tests
-   - **Medium tests** (5-20% of target): Standard functional tests
+   - **Medium tests** (5-20% of total target): Standard functional tests
-   - **Small tests** (< 5% of target): Quick unit tests or simple checks
+   - **Small tests** (< 5% of total target): Quick unit tests or simple checks
    - **Unknown tests** (no history): Newly added tests without historical runtime data

-3. **Apply optimal strategy per category**:
+4. **Apply parallel-optimized strategy per category**:
-   - **Large tests**: Use greedy assignment to the sub-task with minimum current runtime.
-Since these tests dominate sub-task runtime, standard greedy works well.
-   - **Medium tests**: Use best-fit assignment to fill gaps in existing sub-tasks.
-This prevents creating new load imbalances and keeps all sub-tasks closer to the target runtime.
+   - **Large tests**: Use smart pairing strategy that places large tests in bins with complementary smaller tests.
+The ideal pairing has `large_test_runtime ≈ sum_of_other_tests`, creating a perfect 2-job split where one job runs the large test while the other processes smaller tests in parallel.
+Falls back to minimizing parallel completion time when perfect pairing isn't available.

+   - **Medium tests**: Use parallel-aware best-fit assignment that evaluates bins by their estimated parallel completion time rather than total runtime.
+Prefers bins that stay under the target parallel completion time, selecting the fullest valid bin for best utilization.
+If all bins would exceed the target, picks the one with minimum parallel completion time.

-   - **Small tests**: Use round-robin distribution to prevent accumulation of small tests in any one sub-task, which could cause unexpected delays.
+   - **Small tests**: Use round-robin distribution to prevent accumulation of small tests in any one sub-task.
+This ensures even distribution regardless of parallel execution.

-   - **Unknown tests**: Use separate round-robin distribution to avoid clustering unknowns together, which could create unpredictable runtime spikes.
+   - **Unknown tests**: Use separate round-robin distribution with offset to avoid clustering unknowns together, which could create unpredictable runtime spikes.

-**Benefits over simple greedy scheduling:**

-- **10-30% reduction** in maximum completion time in typical scenarios
-- **Better load balancing**: Medium tests fill gaps instead of creating new imbalances
-- **Fewer stragglers**: Round-robin distribution of small tests prevents pile-up effects
-- **Predictable behavior**: Runtime buffer and categorization handle variance more gracefully
+**Benefits of parallel-aware optimization:**

+- **Better parallelization efficiency**: Sub-tasks are balanced for actual completion time with 2-job execution, not just cumulative runtime
+- **Reduced idle time**: Large tests are strategically paired with smaller tests so both jobs stay busy throughout execution
+- **Improved utilization**: A sub-task with [100s test + 4×20s tests] = 180s cumulative completes
+  in ~100s wall-clock time (Job1: 100s, Job2: 80s) rather than having one job sit idle
+- **Maintains existing benefits**: Still provides 10-30% reduction in maximum completion time, better load balancing, and fewer stragglers from the hybrid approach

-**Example**: Given 3 sub-tasks with a target of ~95s each and tests of [100s, 90s, 30s, 25s, 5s, 5s, 5s]:
+**Example comparing approaches**: Given 3 sub-tasks and tests [100s, 80s, 20s×4]:

-- Simple greedy might produce: [100s, 5s, 5s, 5s] = 115s, [90s, 30s] = 120s, [25s] = 25s (max 120s, 70s wasted)
-- Hybrid packing produces: [100s, 5s] = 105s, [90s, 30s, 5s] = 125s, [25s, 5s] = 30s (max 125s, better balanced)
+- **Without parallel awareness** (optimizing cumulative time):
+  - Sub-task 1: [100s] = 100s cumulative → 100s completion (Job2 idle)
+  - Sub-task 2: [80s, 20s] = 100s cumulative → 80s completion (better!)
+  - Sub-task 3: [20s, 20s, 20s] = 60s cumulative → 40s completion
+  - **Result**: Max 100s completion time, significant idle time in sub-task 1

+- **With parallel awareness** (optimizing parallel completion time):
+  - Sub-task 1: [100s, 20s, 20s] = 140s cumulative → 100s completion (Job1: 100s, Job2: 40s)
+  - Sub-task 2: [80s, 20s] = 100s cumulative → 80s completion (Job1: 80s, Job2: 20s)
+  - Sub-task 3: [20s] = 20s cumulative → 20s completion
+  - **Result**: Max 100s completion time, better work distribution, more total work done in same time

-With hundreds or thousands of tests of varying sizes, the hybrid approach shows even greater improvements.
+With hundreds or thousands of tests, the parallel-aware approach provides even greater improvements by ensuring every sub-task maximizes its 2-job parallelism.

-**Tunable parameters**: The algorithm uses the following thresholds that are optimized for typical MongoDB test workloads:
+**Tunable parameters**: The algorithm uses the following thresholds optimized for typical MongoDB test workloads:
-- Large test threshold: 20% of target runtime
+- Large test threshold: 20% of total target runtime (40% of parallel target)
-- Medium test threshold: 5-20% of target runtime
+- Medium test threshold: 5-20% of total target runtime (10-40% of parallel target)
-- Small test threshold: < 5% of target runtime
+- Small test threshold: < 5% of total target runtime (< 10% of parallel target)
 - Runtime buffer: 5% (0.95 multiplier)
+- Parallel jobs: 2 (resmoke's work-stealing queue size)

-These values have been selected based on empirical analysis of test distributions and can be found in `src/task_types/resmoke_tasks.rs` in the `categorize_test_size()` and `hybrid_bin_packing()` functions.
+These values have been selected based on empirical analysis of test distributions and resmoke's execution model.
+The implementation can be found in `src/task_types/resmoke_tasks.rs` in the `estimate_parallel_completion_time()`, `find_best_fit_bin()`, `find_best_bin_for_large_test()`, and `hybrid_bin_packing()` functions.

 #### Handling Tests Without History